mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/11-top-and-bottom-types/index.md

 title: Top and bottom types
 date: "2015-05-01T22:12:03.284Z"
 description: |
   Top types can be anything, bottom types can't be anything.
-We'll look at these three "extreme types" in TypeScript: any, unknown and never.
+We will also look at three "extreme types" in TypeScript: any, unknown and never.
 course: fundamentals-v3
 order: 11
 ---